-The Conscious Intelligence meditation is a radically different approach to manifesting change in our lives than any other method that I know of.
+The Sacred Heart Prayers are meditations that embody a radical approach to manifesting change in our lives.
 The manifestation teachings that are out in the world revolve primarily, and often exclusively, on teaching the practitioner that they can "get whatever they want".
-Theses false teachings play to human egoity … Continue reading Conscious Love Intelligence
+These false teachings play to human egoity and mostly focus on getting more … Continue reading Conscious Love Intelligence

 Sittting on the summit of Arunachala back in 2005 it came to me that I, as Conscious Being, had not moved even so much as a fraction of a millimetre.
 Only my body had travelled thousands of miles from England to sit on India's holy mountain.
 And it came to me that the awakening I … Continue reading The Unmoving Nature of Being

 In the Assume the Change meditation, my guiding words assume that the essence of who and what we share as our mutual I AM Consciousness – i.e. unconditional love – can manifest as the person you would love to be, who lives the life you would love to live.
 Ok, you say, I'm cool with … Continue reading The Power of Love

 There are a number of principles, and a fundamental paradigm shift, that set the Assume the Change meditation apart from other manifestation processes.
 As far as I know it is unique.
 So, because the process is so different, I've written this Silent Wisdom post to give you a context for listening to the guided Assume … Continue reading Create Your Life from Love